13 Things You NEED To Know About Semen

 A person's sperm count is simply the number of sperm present per ejaculate.

 "It’s a moving target," Dr. Werthman said after I asked for a specific number.
-"Because every time the World Health Organization redoes its criteria, it keeps lowering and lowering and lowering it."
+"Because every time the World Health Organisation redoes its criteria, it keeps lowering and lowering and lowering it."

 Resolve listed a normal sperm count as being anything from 40 million to 300 million per milliliter of ejaculate.
 Dr. Werthman puts the average for a healthy 20- or 30-year-old at 60 million.